microsoft/WinAppDriver/README.md

 - samples
 - issue tracking

+**Vote on New Features**<br/>
+Go to https://wpdev.uservoice.com/forums/110705-universal-windows-platform and enter a new feature request under the **UI Testing** category.

+## Videos about WinAppDriver
-Videos discussing this project https://channel9.msdn.com/events/Build/2016/Panel-Engineering-Quality (With Jonathan Lipps!)<br/>
+https://channel9.msdn.com/events/Build/2016/Panel-Engineering-Quality (With Jonathan Lipps!)<br/>
 https://channel9.msdn.com/events/Build/2016/P499 (Includes demos)<br/>

-To vote on new features go to https://wpdev.uservoice.com/forums/110705-universal-windows-platform and enter a new feature request under the **UI Testing** category.

 ## Getting Started
 1. Download Windows Application Driver Installer here: http://download.microsoft.com/download/6/8/7/687DEE85-E907-4A95-8035-8BC969B9EA95/WindowsApplicationDriver.msi
 2. Run the Installer on the machine where you will run your test in (the application under test should also be installed on this machine)
 3. Browse to the Windows Application Driver installation directory and run `WinAppDriver.exe`
-4. Open any sample test solution (see the samples in this github project) with Visual Studio 2015 under https://github.com/Microsoft/WinAppDriver/tree/master/Samples.<br/>For example, pull and open `CalculatorTest.sln` under [CalculatorTest](https://github.com/Microsoft/WinAppDriver/tree/master/Samples/CalculatorTest)
-5. In Visual Studio 2015 with the test solution open build the test and select **Test > Run > All Tests**

 When running `WinAppDriver.exe` a console window is opened which logs the JSON Wire Protocol HTTP requests

 > Default listening address is 127.0.0.1:4723.
 You can configure `WinAppDriver.exe` to listen to a different IP address and port if you run it as administrator.

+## C# Samples
+1. For C# samples, open any sample test solution (see the samples in this github project) with Visual Studio 2015 under https://github.com/Microsoft/WinAppDriver/tree/master/Samples/C#.<br/>For example, pull and open `CalculatorTest.sln` under [CalculatorTest](https://github.com/Microsoft/WinAppDriver/tree/master/Samples/C#/CalculatorTest)
+2. In Visual Studio 2015 with the test solution open build the test and select **Test > Run > All Tests**

+## Java Samples
+1. For Java samples, open any sample test solution (see the samples in this github project) with a Java IDE such as IntelliJ.
+Open the sample folder as an existing project.
+[CalculatorTest](https://github.com/Microsoft/WinAppDriver/tree/master/Samples/Java/CalculatorTest)
+2. In the Java IDE run the test

 ## Features

-Windows Application Driver supports testing **Universal Windows Platform (UWP)** and **Classic Windows (Win32)** apps on **Windows 10 PC**.
+Windows Application Driver supports testing **Universal Windows Platform (UWP)** and **Classic Windows (Win32)** apps on **Windows 10 PC**

 ## Currently Supported API's